kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

             $2 ":"$3 ":" $4 ":"$5 ":" $6 ":"$7 ":" $8 ":"$9 ":"\
             $10 ":"$11 ":" $12 ":"$13 ":" $14 ":"$15 ":" $16 ":"$17 ":"\
             }' | tee -a $log_echo_line_no ;;
-            # that's really primitive -- most probably there is a much more elegant solution without any restriction
+            # that's really primitive -- most probably there is a much more elegant solution
+            # without any restriction and maybe nicer formatting
             * )  ;;
         esac